-Mr. Lee Beng Tek, male, a Malaysian Citizen, aged 55, is the Director of Dynaspan Furniture Sdn Bhd, a wholly owned subsidiary of the Group.
+Mr. Lee Beng Tek is the Director of Dynaspan Furniture Sdn Bhd, a wholly owned subsidiary of the Group.
 He joined the Group in 1989 as Production Manager and was appointed as Production Director in 1995.
 He is responsible for all the production activities.
 He has more than 30 years of working experience in the furniture industry.
 Prior to joining the Group, he worked as a Production Supervisor in a furniture manufacturing company in Prai from January 1988 to April 1989.